 By encouraging the development of socio-cultural activities in hospitals such as Pequeno Príncipe, ExxonMobil provides access to culture and knowledge, promoting joy in a moment of vulnerability.

 Jardins Imaginários (Imaginary Gardens) Project

 The Jardins Imaginários Project, offered by Hospital Pequeno Príncipe of Curitiba (PR) and sponsored by ExxonMobil through the Rouanet Law, provides patients in the hospital and their families with recreational workshops on stories of Brazilian and French gardens, emphasizing the importance of the environment.
-The meetings are going to be the inspiration for the creation of an adult coloring book in 2016.
-All of the funds from the sale of the book will be donated to the hospital.
+The meetings inspired the creation of an adult coloring book released in June 2017.
+All of the funds from the sale of the book are donated to the hospital.

 For the past five years ExxonMobil has encouraged projects that benefit children and adolescents cared for at Hospital Pequeno Príncipe, their family members and employees of the institution.
 Throughout this period, about 12,000 people have been able to transform their way of thinking, acting, and living through the expansion of their cultural repertoire.

 ExxonMobil, through the tax incentive from the Fundo da Infância e da Adolescência (Childhood and Adolescence Fund - FIA), supports the Pelo Direito à Vida project sponsored by the Hospital Pequeno Príncipe.